Flyaround view of the International Space Station (ISS) taken from STS-132 Space Shuttle Atlantis after separation.

 S134-E-010665 (29 May 2011) --- The International Space Station is featured in this image photographed by an STS-134 crew member on the space shuttle Endeavour after the station and shuttle began their post-undocking relative separation.
 Undocking of the two spacecraft occurred at 11:55 p.m.
 (EDT) on May 29, 2011.
 Endeavour spent 11 days, 17 hours and 41 minutes attached to the orbiting laboratory.
 Photo credit: NASA

-STS112-E-05823 (16 October 2002) --- Backdropped against the blackness of space and Earth’s horizon, the International Space Station (ISS) was photographed through an aft flight deck window following separation from the Space Shuttle Atlantis.
-The orbiter pulled away from the complex at 8:13 a.m.
+STS112-E-05847 (16 October 2002) --- Backdropped by the blackness of space, the International Space Station (ISS) was photographed by a crewmember on board the Space Shuttle Atlantis following the undocking of the two spacecraft.
+Atlantis pulled away from the complex at 8:13 a.m.
 (CDT) on October 16, 2002.